savisec/just-common/README.md

 # Just Common

 Common justfiles to import into project-specific justfiles.
+This also contains `.envrc` files intended to be used with [direnv](https://direnv.net/).

 # Usage